Olethreutinae

 (NCBI-index: 1.100910)

 The Hook-tipped Roller (Ancylis apicella) gets its name from the curvature at the apex.
 The forewing is pale yellow-brown along the costa and dark brown or mixed dark brown/pale yellow-brown or grey-brown along the dorsum.
-There is a cream-colored with a pale brown longitudinal stripe from the base to 3/4 of the wing and then at a narrow-angle towards the costa.
+There is a cream-coloured with a pale brown longitudinal stripe from the base to 3/4 of the wing and then at a narrow angle towards the costa.
 At least one dark spot is visible in the light part.
-The flying period is in two generations from May to September and the wingspan is 12-17mm.
+The flying period is in two generations, from May to September, and the wingspan is 12-17mm.
 The larvae are folding and spinning leaves together.
 Host plant: Buckthorn and Alder Buckthorn.
 Dutch name: Fijngestreepte haakbladroller.
 Frisian name:

 Flying period: